Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Crossing-Free Hamiltonian Cycles and Paths

-\Cref{fig:hamiltonian-paths} gives an illustration of the proof.
-With a similar approach we obtain that separable drawings of $K_n$ also contain a crossing-free Hamiltonian cycle, by this proving \Cref{conj:cycles} for them. \Cref{fig:hamiltonian-cycle} shows an illustration of how to get the Hamiltonian cycle.
+With a similar approach, now using \Cref{thm:paths-separable} instead of induction, we obtain that separable drawings of $K_n$ also contain a crossing-free subdrawing with at least $2n-3$ edges that in turn contains a Hamiltonian cycle, by this verifying the properties of \Cref{conj:cycles,conj:2n-3} for them.